westenfalke/onomy-hugo-theme/exampleSite/content/README.md

     13 directories, 11 files

 #### A Bit Of House Keeping
-`hugo` creates some file we no longer need and therefore should be deleted.
+While creating the theme `hugo` creates some file in the `resources/` folder we no longer need.

     # rm -rf resources/